 When news broke of the Log4J vulnerability, IT administrators were desperate to find solutions to protect against it.
 The vulnerability is exposing thousands of applications all around the world to a very simple attack.
 Amazon Web Services, Microsoft, Cisco, Google Cloud and IBM have all discovered that at least some of their services were vulnerable to the attack.

 The materiality of the attack comes from at least two things.
 First, the vulnerability is very easy to exploit.
-All attackers have to do is log a strategically crafted string into a targeted server; for instance, by sending an email, setting the string as username, or sending it in the chat function.
-Second, the vulnerability has a long tail, meaning that its full impacts are yet to materialise.
-Attackers can use Log4J as an initial infection vector, and then spend weeks or months moving across corporate networks before taking any action, such as detonating ransomware or exfiltrating intellectual property.
+All attackers have to do is log a strategically crafted string into a targeted server, for instance, by sending an email, setting the string as a username, or sending it in the chat function.
+Second, the vulnerability has a long tail, meaning its full impacts have yet to materialise.
+Attackers can use Log4J as an initial infection vector and then spend weeks or months moving across corporate networks before taking any action, such as detonating ransomware or exfiltrating intellectual property.

-Evidence suggests that the vulnerability is already being exploited by nation state attackers.
+Evidence suggests that nation-state attackers are already exploiting the vulnerability.
 Former NSA hacker Jake Williams commented on this: “If you have an internet-facing server vulnerable to Log4Shell that you haven't patched yet, you almost certainly have an incident response on your hands.”

 Cybersecurity company Sygnia has published actionable step-by-step guidance on what companies can do to evade Log4J.

 - Identify vulnerable assets – one of the main challenges in addressing Log4Shell is figuring out which applications are vulnerable.
 Mapping the Log4Shell attack surface is key to correctly prioritising mitigation activities.